scdekov/markdown-cv/index.md

 `2013-∞`
 __Faculty of Mathematics and Informatics, Sofia University, Bulgaria__

-Learning for Bachelor Degree in Computer Science, 3th year
+Studying Bachelor Degree in Computer Science, 3rd year

 `2008-2013`
 __School of Mathematics and Nature sciences, Haskovo, Bulgaria__